Mursalin1011/snap/Notes/Notes.md

 >  **Why?** These classes represent **data**, not behavior.
 >  They’re immutable.
 If content changes, it's a new blob.
 Think of it like a cake — once baked, you can’t change it.
 You just bake another if needed.
+---
+### Hasher

+We need to convert the string to byte array first in order to generate the hash.
+Hasher generates unique hash for the content of the file.
+C# `ComputeHash()` also returns a byte array, so we convert it to a hex string for easier readability and storage.